 Between normal aging, autoimmune, and now cancer, I’ve had ample opportunity to learn to compensate for loss of athleticism by raising my game–quite significantly–on the side of focus and a wide range of mental and psychological strengths.

-In fact the most satisfying race of my life has come since my diagnosis with stage IV cancer.
+the most satisfying race of my life has come since my diagnosis with stage IV cancer.
 Though it was the slowest 1650-yard free I’d ever swum (albeit less than 30 seconds behind my time when I first swam the event at age 17) I maintained absolutely unwavering focus for 23m10s.

 So I experience no conflict between celebrating and being uplifted by young athletes at the peak of their powers and my present physical capabilities.
 In fact, I believe that–mentally–I’m a match for any swimming gold medalist I saw in Rio.
 That’s a strength we build upon indefinitely.